 A 3.6% increase in Total retail energy deliveries in 2006 resulted from approximate 13,500 increase in the average number of customers served during the year, higher commercial and industrial energy use, and weather conditions.
-Energy deliveries to all major customer classes increased, with residential energy sales up 3.4% and commercial and industrial deliveries both up 3.7%.
-A 12.5% increase in energy sales to industrial customers was primarily attributable to two large customers, one of which normally generates most of its own power requirements and another which purchased its energy from an ESS in 2005 but returned to PGE for service at the beginning of 2006.
-Colder weather in
+Energy deliveries to all major customer classes increased, residential energy sales up 3.4% and commercial and industrial deliveries both up 3.7%.
+A 12.5% increase in energy industrial customers primarily attributable large to two customers, one of which normally generates most of its own requirements and another purchased its energy from an ESS in 2005 but returned to PGE for service at the beginning of 2006.
+Colder weather in that resulted primarily from increased regional hydro generation.